 Ph.D., English, Cornell University, 1998

-Dr. Hames-García regularly teaches undergraduate courses in Ethnic Studies such as ES 254 Introduction to Chicanx and Latinx Studies, ES 301 Theoretical Perspectives, ES 352 Social Equity and Criminal Justice, ES 440/540 Race, Literature, and Culture, ES 450/550 Race and Incarceration, and ES 460/560 Race, Culture, Empire.
+Dr. Hames-García regularly teaches undergraduate courses in Ethnic Studies such as ES 254 Introduction to Chicanx and Latinx Studies, ES 301 Theoretical Perspectives, ES 352 Social Equity and Criminal Justice, ES 440/540 Race, Literature, and Culture, ES 450/550 Race and Incarceration, ES 452/552 Race and Ethnicity and the Law, and ES 460/560 Race, Culture, Empire.

 Identity Complex: Making the Case for Multiplicity, (Minneapolis: University of Minneapolis Press, 2011)